Thinning hair uncovered: We reveal the causes of hair loss you may not have heard of before…

 For thin fine hair

 Having fine hair can be a struggle to style on its own but, coupled with hair loss, it can leave you feeling like you have very little to work with.
 One easy way to fake a fuller head of hair, in this case, is by opting for a shorter hairstyle.
-In general, cropped looks like a pixie or bob can be easily lifted at the roots to help the hair appear more voluminous.
+In general, cropped looks like a pixie or bob can be easily styled with wax or gel to help the hair appear more voluminous.

 For thin long hair